Connect with us

 Marina Sarri is a businesswoman, and She is known for being the wife of one of the world’s most excellent managers, Maurizio Sarri.

 Sarri comes from Italy, and she is known for being the partner of the current manager of Serie A club, Lazio Maurizio Sarri.
+Her partner was also the manager of top clubs like Juventus and Chelsea.
 Read on to learn more about her nationality, net worth, facts and family.

 Marina Sarri and Maurizio Sarri Families